 The exact combination of concentrations shown in Figure 2 had not been repeated 3 times on the same gel, so we have done it now, and a gel with a better separation of the products is shown in place of the previous one.
 We also noticed a mistake in the computation of the range of concentrations: they were 2.5-fold lower than indicated overall in the manuscript.
-The optimal concentration of oligonucleotides was 10μ M, not 25μ M as stated erroneously.
+The optimal concentration of oligonucleotides was $10\mu$ M, not $25\mu$ M as stated erroneously.
 It is very high, and we understand it can raise doubts.
-However, a theoretical calculation of the amount of 20-mers complementary to M13 present in the 10μ M reaction indicates that even at this high concentration of degenerated primers, only a minor fraction (10^5 primers, for a total of $6x10^{10}$ M13 molecules present in 250 ng) of the ssDNA could be converted.
-It suggests that priming takes place also on partially annealed oligonucleotides.
-For instance, if one assumes that a good annealing of the last 10 nt of the oligonucleotide is sufficient for priming, then one expects 10^{11} primers available for M13, to convert the $6x10^{10}$ molecules of the reaction.
+However, a theoretical calculation of the amount of 20-mers complementary to M13 present in the $10\mu$ M reaction indicates that even at this high concentration of degenerated primers, only a minor fraction ( $10^5$ primers, for a total of $6x10^{10}$ M13 molecules present in 250 ng) of the ssDNA could be converted.
+It suggests that priming takes place also on partially annealed oligonucleotide is sufficient for priming, then one expects $10^{11}$ primers available for M13, to convert the $6x10^{10}$ molecules of the reaction.